bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 - TRAILING:20
 - MINLEN:32

-It creates 4 files two for R1 and two for R2 (paired and unpaired?)
-Use paired results for the alignment
+It creates 4 files, for paired and unpaired reads for both R1 and R2 Use the paired results for the alignment

 #### 4) Align the reads with BWA-mem